binary-cats/laravel-mailgun-webhooks/README.md

 Just keep in mind that mailgun places both `signature` and `event-data` into response body.

 After having created your job you must register it at the `jobs` array in the `mailgun-webhooks.php` config file.
-The key should be the name of [mailgun event type](https://documentation.mailgun.com/en/latest/api-webhooks.html) where but with the `.` replaced by `_`.
+The key should be the name of [mailgun event type](https://documentation.mailgun.com/en/latest/user_manual.html#events).
 The value should be the fully qualified classname.

 ```php
 // config/mailgun-webhooks.php